Learn to draw for Absolute Beginners and experienced artists alike.

 You can learn how to draw a real horse.

-You can learn to draw that horse, the flower, the fruit, the landscape, the portrait.
+Yes, you can learn to draw that horse, the flower, the fruit, the landscape, the portrait.
 Everyone can learn to draw – it’s no different than learning any other skill, if you apply and consolidate the techniques and strategies you can do it.

 You can do it by learning how to see with your artist’s eyes.
 You already have them, you look through them every day, everyone does; you just need to know how to activate them.
 In these courses I share simple techniques which enable you to access your right hemisphere; your artist’s eyes.